Eigenity/kpermute/README.md

 >
 > ⚠️ **Not intended for cryptographic use.**
 > Suitable for data masking, sampling, and reproducible pseudo-randomization
 > where reversibility is required.
+You decide if your use-case is cryptographic.

 ---